Information Only

-For women abused while serving at CDCR/CAL FIRE conservation camps — the fire camps — including Rainbow and Puerta La Cruz.
-Confidential reviews, statewide.
+What follows is general background about abuse suffered while serving at CDCR/CAL FIRE conservation camps — the fire camps — including Rainbow and Puerta La Cruz.
+It is not legal advice about your situation and it is not an offer to represent you.

 What the fire camps are